mariokreitz/i18n-excel-manager/CONTRIBUTING.md

 - Keep the README.md up to date
 - Document new features and CLI options
-- Add JSDoc comments for new functions and methods
+- Add JSDoc comments for new functions and methods following the project's standards
+- Update CHANGELOG.md for significant changes (if present)

+## Code Quality

+- All code must pass ESLint and Prettier checks
+- Maintain test coverage above 85%
+- Follow the existing code patterns and architecture
+- Use TypeScript-style JSDoc for type annotations in JavaScript files

 ## Release Process